Field Growth Playbook: Salesman Tracking for VPs

 - Exposes bad reporting before it poisons forecasts and territory decisions

-- Improves coaching quality because managers are reviewing confirmed activity
+- Improves coaching quality because managers review confirmed activity

 That balance matters.
 Teams accept accountability faster when leaders apply the same rules to everyone and explain exactly what is being tracked, when, and why.